 The Bowhead whales have the longest baleen.
-The Bowhead Whale has around 350 pairs of black baleen plates with silver-coloured bristles hanging from its jaws.
+The Bowhead Whale has around 350 pairs of black baleen plates with silver-colored bristles hanging from its jaws.
 The baleen is very fine and measure about 175.5 inches long and 14 inches wide.

 The Most Stable Pod of Whales

 Killer Whales and Pilot Whales live in extremely large pods that contain many generations of whales.
-They live comfortably together, congregating and helping each other with hunting, feeding, migrating and caring for the young.
+They live comfortably together, congregating and helping each other with hunting, feeding, migrating and caring for the young..